TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsExtras.md

 (SubSec:DetExtras:Volume+Orientation)=

-## Volume and Orientation Revisited
+## Volume and orientation revisited

 We have seen in {numref}`Sec:DetGeometric` how determinants arise in the context of areas of parallelograms and volumes of parallelepipeds.